 By football grand final weekend, you should be taking your hay fever nasal spray, asthma preventer, or both – and don’t stop until New Year’s Day (most adults with asthma need to take a preventer all year, not just in springtime).

 Thunderstorm asthma is a potent mix of pollen and weather conditions that can trigger severe asthma symptoms in a large number of people over a short period of time.

 Thunderstorm asthma may occur when a storm strikes on a hot and windy day during pollen season (early October - late December), when there are high levels of pollen in the air combined with a certain type of weather event.

 When a storm front hits, the pollen grains absorb the moisture and burst into tiny particles.
-The thunderstorm outflow winds blow these particles down to ground level, where they can then get inhaled deep inside the lungs and trigger a serious asthma attack.
+The thunderstorm winds blow the particles down to ground level, where they can be inhaled deep inside the lungs and trigger a serious asthma flare up.

 Weather conditions like these can also lead to breathing problems being experienced not only by people with asthma but those who have seasonal hay fever.
 People who wheeze and sneeze with hay fever from pollens during spring are most likely to be affected, even if they have not been diagnosed with asthma before.

 On the evening of Monday 21 November 2016, Victoria experienced severe thunderstorm activity.
 The thunderstorm was followed by a thunderstorm asthma event, the likes of which in terms of size and severity was unprecedented.
 It resulted in thousands of people developing breathing difficulties in a very short period of time and placing increased pressure the ambulance service and hospital emergency rooms.

 Those at increased risk of thunderstorm asthma include people with both asthma and seasonal hay fever, as well as those with past or undiagnosed asthma.
 People with seasonal spring hay fever who have never had asthma are also at risk.